JoseALermaIII/python-tutorials/Udacity/README.md

 The goal of the CS101 class is to create an Internet search engine from scratch in Python.
 While the basics of Python are covered, I still recommend reading a primer on Python programming to better understand how programs are written.

-To that end, I recommend [Automate the Boring Stuff by Al Sweigart](https://automatetheboringstuff.com/)
+To that end, I recommend [Cracking Codes with Python by Al Sweigart](http://inventwithpython.com/cracking/) because it demonstrates in-depth usage of strings, lists, and dictionaries with full explanations in short-form.